christianruhstaller/craft-safedelete/README.md

 ## ToDo

-- Reload overlay
-- Batch delete
+- deletion in edit entry